-Each bedroom is comfortable and relaxing and offers tea and coffee making facilities, bottled water, fresh fruit, a radio alarm and a hairdryer.
-The ensuite is well appointed with Scottish cleansing products available.
-There are no televisions in the rooms but free wifi is available to guests.
+Each bedroom is comfortable and relaxing and offers tea and coffee making facilities, a radio alarm and a hairdryer.
+Bottled water and fresh fruit are also provided.
+The ensuite bathrooms are well appointed with Scottish cleansing products.
+There are no televisions in the rooms but free WIFI is available to guests.

-Meals are available from 12pm-9pm in the bar/dining area.
+Meals are available from 12pm-8pm in the bar/dining area.
 Please note, we book dining tables for residents dinner automatically.
 We will discuss a preferred dining time on arrival.

-Check In time is normally around 3pm.
+Check In time is 3pm.
 If your room is not quite ready when you arrive, the bar/dining area is available.

-Breakfasts are normally served from 8am until 9.30am but earlier times can be arranged if requested.
+Breakfasts are normally served from 8am until 9.30am but earlier times can be arranged on request.